 Or that a plutocrat who reveled in making the rich richer would mitigate rather than exacerbate America’s obscene wealth imbalance?

-And how account for the fact that, in the national exit poll, concern about democracy was the most motivating issue for voters, ahead of the economy, abortion, and immigration?
+And how to account for the fact that, in the national exit poll, concern about democracy was the most motivating issue for voters, ahead of the economy, abortion, and immigration?
 Or that, measured by Gallup in October, fully 77 percent of Democratic voters registered high enthusiasm, compared to 67 percent of Republicans, a very significant enthusiasm gap?

 Were there really so many Americans for whom the cruelty package of this buck-naked authoritarian and his power-panting minions turned out to be such a source of delight and arousal that it trumped all concerns and all rational thought?